Border crunch: Air New Zealand, Emirates reopen for bookings, update looms

-Air New Zealand's website is open for new bookings from next week following a three week freeze to ease the strain on isolation hotels although an announcement on what airlines can do from now is expected later today.
+Air New Zealand's website is open for new bookings from next week following a three week freeze to ease the strain on isolation hotels although an announcement on any further restrictions on airlines is expected later today.

 Emirates' website is also showing seats available from August 2 from Dubai to Auckland.